CollOfTheWild/Praeceptor/README.md

 1.  **Conversational Role (Phase 2):** The LLM will handle all natural language input and output.
 It will understand your voice commands and generate a friendly, conversational response.
 2.  **Semantic Navigation Role:** When a high-level command like "go to the kitchen" is given, the LLM will translate this abstract request into a tangible goal for the robot.
 It does this by generating a plan (e.g., a sequence of navigation goals) that your traditional control system can understand and execute.

-> **SLAM** stands for **Simultaneous Localization and Mapping**.
-It is a computational process that allows a robot to build a map of an unknown environment while at the same time keeping track of its own location within that map.
-The algorithm uses a combination of sensor data (such as from a camera and IMU) to create a consistent representation of the world, which is essential for autonomous navigation.

 ---